Studying and staying in Germany

 Zwei Freundinnen essen Müsli zum Frühstück in der Küche

 It is not always easy looking for somewhere to stay.
-Even before your arrival, the International Office will support you with any questions about your accommodation search.
-It is important that you start this as soon as possible.
-In addition to internet portals, the personal environment is also often helpful: the International Office provides contacts with current students as well as FOM alumni who are already in the area and may have an available room in a flat share.
-The support provided by the International Office also extends to checking rental contracts before they are concluded, if required.
+Even before your arrival, our international support team will help you with any questions about finding the right accommodation.
+It is important that you start the search as early as possible.
+In addition to internet portals, personal contacts are also often helpful: We provide contacts with current students as well as FOM alumni who are already in the area and may have an available room in a flat share.
+The support provided also extends to checking rental contracts before you sign them.

 Caucaisan businessman doing his daily work in office.
 Cheerful man sitting at desk and looking at camera.